 Support for workers

-The Government has taken several key steps to support workers during the coronavirus outbreak, for employees and for the self-employed.
+The Government has taken several key steps to support workers — both employees and the self-employed – during the coronavirus outbreak.

-In terms of support for employees, on 20 March the Chancellor announced a Coronavirus Job Retention Scheme, allowing employers to claim a grant from HMRC to cover 80% of the wages of ‘furloughed workers’ (up to £2,500 per month).
+On 20 March the Chancellor announced a Coronavirus Job Retention Scheme, allowing employers to claim a grant from HMRC to cover 80% of the wages of ‘furloughed workers’ (up to £2,500 per month).
 On 12 May the Chancellor announced that the Scheme will continue in its current form until the end of July, and in a more flexible form from August until the end of October.
 This will involve allowing furloughed employees to work reduced hours as well as requiring employers to contribute to furloughed workers’ wages.
-Further details are expected to be published by the end of May.

-For self-employed people – an estimated 15% of the UK workforce – the Government has announced a Self-employment Income Support Scheme.
+For self-employed people – an estimated 15% of the UK workforce – the Government has introduced a Self-employment Income Support Scheme.
 This pays direct cash grants to self-employed individuals worth 80% of their profits, up to £2,500 per month for the three months from 1 March.
-There has been speculation as to whether the Government might extend or amend the SEISS, but to date Ministers have simply stated that the Chancellor will keep the Scheme “under review.”
+On 29 May the Chancellor announced that a second and final grant worth 70% of average monthly trading profits, also paid in a single instalment and capped at £6,570, would be provided under the SEISS in August.

 Support in the welfare system